intellij-rust/intellij-rust/README.md

 ## Compatible IDEs

 The plugin is compatible with any IntelliJ based IDE starting from 2016.2.
-If you don't have any yet, try [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/)
+If you don't have any yet, try [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), it's free.

 ## Contributing